The top 6 limitations of CRISPR for successful treatments

 You can’t do the same with other cells.
 Let’s say you’d need to correct a gene in your liver.
 Take out the liver and you’re dead.
 That’s the number one reason why blood cells are so easy to manipulate compared with other tissues.
 It’s just bloody easy…

 Reason #2: It can be tricky to target the sick cells

-You can see where I’m going with this one and it’s pretty related to the above-mentioned reason.
-Whenever you work with extracted blood cells you’re working with the odds on your side, as far as the delivery of CRISPR to the right cells is concerned.
+You can see where I’m going with this one and it’s quite related to the above-mentioned reason.
+Whenever you work with extracted blood cells you’re working with the odds on your side, as far as the CRISPR delivery is concerned.
 I mean, the cells are there.
-They’re in front of you.
+They’re in front of you in a culture dish.
 Targeting the wrong cells should be pretty much impossible.

-The problems become apparent when you want to deliver the CRISPR system into cells inside the body: Lungs, kidneys, liver, intestines, brain, heart, etc. How do you target these?
-And if you know that, then how much CRISPR can you safely administer?
-Not too little, it needs to have an effect, but for science sake, not too much either!
-Too much can result in nasty effects like toxicity, increased risks of off-target cutting (explained below) or the risk of targeting other tissues.
+The problems become apparent when you want to deliver CRISPR-Cas to cells inside your body: Lungs, kidneys, liver, intestines, brain, heart, etc. How do you target these cells?
+And in case you have an answer to that question, how much CRISPR can you safely administer?
+Not too little, it needs to have an effect, but for science’s sake, not too much either!
+Too much can result in nasty effects like toxicity, increased risks of off-target cutting (explained below), or the risk of targeting other tissues.

 For this reason, it can be a risky business to administer CRISPR directly to the tissues of your body.
 It’s easier to take the organ out and manipulate and then reinsert.

 Try to do the same with the heart for example.
 The heart is easy to take out.
-Fixing and successfully reintroducing it to your body is the tricky part.
+Fixing and successfully reintroducing it to your body while keeping you alive, that’s the tricky part.

 Ask Toni Braxton.
-She’ll tell you all about the process of unbreaking hearts (if you know what I mean).
+She unsuccessfully requested it in a song (if you know what I mean).

 Reason #3: You have an adaptive immune system